How to Lay Brick Pavers: A Comprehensive Guide

 2. Install a Geotextile Fabric:

-• Lay a geotextile fabric over the excavated area.
-This fabric prevents the base material from mixing with the soil, enhancing drainage and stability.
+• Lay a geotextile fabric over the excavated area to prevent the base material from mixing with the soil, enhancing drainage and stability.

 3. Spread and Compact Gravel:

-• Add a 4-6 inch layer of gravel or crushed stone.
-This layer provides a solid foundation and facilitates drainage.
+• Add a 4-6 inch layer of gravel or crushed stone for a solid foundation and improved drainage.

-• Use a plate compactor to compact the gravel thoroughly.
-Proper compaction is key to preventing future settling.
+• Compact the gravel thoroughly with a plate compactor, as proper compaction is key to preventing settling.

 • For added stability, consider applying a second layer of finer gravel and compacting it again.